OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 Most of these items are explained elsewhere in the *User Guide.* These can all be imported from ``openmdao.main.api``.

-Note that there is some overhead associated with importing things into the Python environment.
-Thus, it is important to import only what will be used in the module.
-Never import an entire library when only a subset is needed.
+Importing more objects into the namespace of your module increases the likelihood of name collision, so you should only import the objects that you need.
+Using ``from <modname> import *`` is to be avoided because it puts every object from the given module into the current namespace."

 .. testcode:: package

     # BAD
+    from openmdao.main.api import *

+    # INCONVENIENT
     import openmdao.main.api

-    # BAD
-    from openmdao.main.api import *

     # GOOD
     from openmdao.main.api import Component, Assembly, StringRef, Driver

-Unused imports are one of the problems that Pylint can find, so it always pays to use it.

-A pseudo-package was also created to house some of the most commonly-used imports from the standard library.
+A pseudo-package was also created to house some of the most commonly used imports from the standard library.
 In general, it contains public variables and Drivers.
 Most of these items are also explained elsewhere in the *User Guide.*